honestbank/kp/docs/docs/examples/end-to-end.md

 Configure worker with retries, deadletters and tracing [as shown](https://github.com/honestbank/kp/blob/c79601fc5a6ccb0543909fa34113a9e700098e2f/v2/examples/full/worker/worker.go#L21-L33)

 ## Execution {#execution}
-Simply enter into v2/examples/full directory and simply run `docker-compose up` or `docker compose up` and wait for `docker compose ps sleep` to indicate the container has exited (it'll take about 90 seconds)
+Simply enter into `v2/examples/full` directory and simply run `docker-compose up` or `docker compose up` and wait for `docker compose ps sleep` command to indicate the container has exited (it'll take about 90 seconds)

-Once `docker compose logs web --follow` indicates the server is listening, open the link in the browser and submit an email.
+Once `docker compose logs web` command indicates the server is listening, open the link in the browser and submit an email.
 Click on the link and refresh after a few seconds for traces to arrive.